Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Results

-When running on real quantum hardware, the subsampling procedure used to mitigate against noisy samples for each of these problem instances, is defined in Table.~\ref{table:results}.
-In Figure~\ref{fig:hardware_117_nodes}, we see the global optimum is recovered after $151$ iterations on the hardware. $10,000$ shots are taken per iteration, followed by randomly subsampling from the best ten samples, using the CVaR method presented in Section~\ref{sec:noise_mitigation}.
-For the winning replica, represented in orange, the Hamming distance between accepted solutions at each iteration is displayed.
+Finally, we present the results of our heuristic QeMCMC optimization algorithm using IBM quantum hardware.
+In this setting, we do not explore the $1$-shot regime due to the presence of noise and because it would lead to prohibitively long runtimes.
+Including circuit preparation overheads on the quantum hardware, taking $1$ shot per circuit takes almost as long as taking $10,000$ shots per circuit.
+Thus, we execute experiments taking $10,000$ shots per iteration followed by the subsampling procedure described in Sec.~\ref{sec:noise_mitigation}.

-Experimental results show that the quantum hardware exceeds expectations in terms of algorithm performance indicated from our classical MPS simulations, presented in Table~\ref{table:convergence_117_node_sim}, since convergence was achieved in fewer iterations on hardware than simulation.
-This is likely due to truncation error dominating in the noiseless MPS simulation for such a large system, since we observe worsening performance with increased truncation error introduced to the MPS experiments via controlled testing.
+Results for the different problem instances are shown in Table~\ref{table:results}.
+These include the maximum number of SWAP layers allowed for the simplified ansaetz for these problems, alongside the associated 2-qubit gate counts and depths of the circuits.
+We report the total shots taken alongside the number of samples kept for subsampling for different instances and quantum devices, together with their convergence analysis.
+In both sets of experiments using the $117$ node graph, $10,000$ shots were taken on the device, with the experiments converging to the global optimum on average in $151$ and $83$ iterations respectively.
+The number of shots taken is significantly less than the estimated number required to compensate for noise.
+However, since these estimations are upper bounds (see Section~\ref{sec:noise_mitigation}), in practice, we choose $10,000$ shots such that we can expect a reasonable runtime on the device.

-A table of all hardware results for the problem instances of 17, 52 and 117 nodes can be found in Table~\ref{table:results}.
-We report the maximum number of SWAP layers allowed for the simplified ansaetz for these problems, alongside the associated 2-qubit gate counts and depths.
-We also provide the estimated upper limit on samples required to compensate the impact of noise, in addition to the number of samples actually taken where this estimated value is unfeasible on hardware, alongside the number of iterations to converge.
+Results for the 117-node problem instance on \texttt{ibm\_boston} are visualized in Figure~\ref{fig:hardware_117_nodes}.
+The winning replica that found the optimal solution first is represented in orange.
+For this replica, the Hamming distance between accepted solutions at each iteration is also displayed.
+From the data shown in Table~\ref{table:results}, we see that the quantum hardware exceeds expectations in terms of algorithm performance indicated from our classical MPS simulations reported in Table~\ref{table:convergence_117_node_sim}, since convergence was achieved in $151$ iterations, which is far fewer iterations on hardware than $796$ iterations predicted for the same replica via simulation.
+Presumably, this is because truncation error in this regime becomes more detrimental than hardware noise, since we also observed worsening performance with increased truncation error introduced to the MPS experiments via controlled testing.